camunda/camunda-docs-manual/content/installation/full/glassfish/configuration.md

 See our user guide for complete documentation on the [LDAP Identity Provider Plugin]({{< relref "user-guide/process-engine/identity-service.md#the-ldap-identity-service" >}}) and the [Administrator Authorization Plugin]({{< relref "user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}).

-# Hal Resource Caching
+# HAL Resource Caching

 If you use LDAP as Indentity Provider, you should consider [activating caching]({{< relref "reference/rest/overview/hal.md#caching-of-hal-relations" >}}) of
-Users and Groups in the camunda webapplication.
-In order to activate this, add the following configuration to the `web.xml` file of camunda webapplication (`camunda-webapp-glassfish-$PLATFORM_VERSION.war/WEB-INF/web.xml`):
+Users and Groups in the Camunda webapplication.
+In order to activate this, add the following configuration to the `web.xml` file of Camunda webapplication (`camunda-webapp-glassfish-$PLATFORM_VERSION.war/WEB-INF/web.xml`):

 ```xml